On October 4, 2016, Google announced a new $69 (not $35) Chromecast device: Chromecast Ultra.

 Is Chromecast Ultra overpriced?

 Chromecast Ultra will cost you $69, almost twice of the $35 price tag for Chromecast, and Chromecast Audio.

 Of course, Chromecast is very unique.
 It is hard to compare the value with other streaming devices.

 Anyway, in my opinion, Chromecast Ultra is not overpriced.
 The thin profit margin is similar to that for Chromecast and Chromecast Audio.

 What’s your thought on Chromecast Ultra?

 Please share your thoughts on Chromecast Ultra in the comment box below.

-You can also post your comments in our Facebook page.
+You can also post your comments on our Facebook page.

-For Chromecast Audio guides, please visit Chromecast Audio guide page.
+For Chromecast Audio guides, please visit the Chromecast Audio guide page.

 If your question is on Chromecast including both 1st generation Chromecast, and new Chromecast (aka Chromecast 2015), Chromecast 3rd Gen (Chromecast 2018), and Chromecast 2020 (Chromecast with Google TV), please visit Chromecast how-to guides page.